NicolasNewman/Minesweaper/README.md

 * Compatible with both Windows and macOS

 ### Bugs:
-* 10x10 sometimes only generates 9 mines instead of 10.
+* 10x10 sometimes only generates 9 mines instead of 10
 * Clock will count for one more tick after winning
+* Certain dimensions for a custom game can cause a thin white streak to appear across the board